AdobeDocs/stock-api-docs/src/pages/faq/stock-api-business-faq.md

 ### Does Adobe Stock have a pre-built integration with the my DAM platform? (or) Can Adobe Stock build an integration with my platform?

-Adobe Stock is working with multiple DAM partners to create new integrations, but currently the only available integration with the [Adobe Experience Manager](https://www.adobe.com/marketing/experience-manager.html) (AEM) Assets platform.
-If you are an AEM user, see [more information here](https://experienceleague.adobe.com/docs/experience-manager-65/assets/using/aem-assets-adobe-stock.html?lang=en).
+Adobe Stock has a pre-built integration with with the [Adobe Experience Manager](https://www.adobe.com/marketing/experience-manager.html) (AEM) Assets platform.
+If you are an AEM user, see [more information here](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/assets/manage/aem-assets-adobe-stock).

 Adobe will be happy to work with any platform provider or customer who wishes to create a new integration, and can provide technical support, sample code and architecture guidance, but does not have the resources to perform the integration work.
-If necessary, Adobe can recommend some third-party firms who can be engaged to create the integration.

 <a id="affiliates-faq"></a>